pji/blackjack/README.rst

 -----------
 The following features are on the to-do list:

-* Handle splitting hands.
+* Handle doubling down
-* Handle player bets.
+* Handle insurance
 * Allow multiple rounds to be played.
 * Create more automated players with different behavior.
 * Let the user control a player.